Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 What Are You Thankful For?

-Next week in the United States, our thoughts will be focused on things for which we are thankful: God, family, friends, shelter, security, and health, to name a few.
+Earlier this week in the United States, our thoughts were focused on things for which we are thankful: God, family, friends, shelter, security, and health, to name a few.
 All of those are top of the list.
 But then, one's thoughts tend to diverge to the creature comforts like cars, toys, and computer games.

 I thank the Spaniards for potatoes.

 Four centuries ago, potatoes were discovered in the Andes and taken home to Europe.
 Since then, over a thousand potato species have been cultivated and have become an integral part of much of the world's cuisine.
 Potatoes are the 4th largest food crop, following rice, wheat, and corn.

 And the best potato dish in the world?
 Mashed potatoes, of course.
 They can be rustic red bliss potatoes with the skin left on, hand-mashed with a lump or two remaining for character; ethereal, buttery russets riced and bathed in cream; or the outrageously decadent French aligot of Yukon golds, garlic, and cheese.

 (And, if you're a child of the '60s, you will remember that the Contours and James Brown let us dance to them.)